This guide will help you navigate the Community if you're unsure of where to start and maximize its potential. Be sure to check it out!

 Use the blue Reply button to reply to the original post.

-If you want to comment under a particular reply, you can use the Reply button next to the relevant response instead.
+If you want to comment under a particular reply, use the Reply button next to the relevant response instead.

 Marking answers as correct If you received a solution to your question/issue that resolved your problem/doubts, please mark it as correct.
 This will highlight the answer within the post and in the community and will help fellow community members if they experience the same issue as you, or have the same question.
 Know that multiple answers can be marked as correct, so feel free to do so if you found more than one answer to be helpful.